 But that’s not to say IF + Keto is the only way to do it.
 Plenty of people eat their “normal” way on IF and still enjoy most of the benefits.
 I also know that keto is not for everyone, for different reasons.

 It’s worth considering, though.
 If your current diet plan has you eating 3 meals a day, 2 snacks, and makes sure you’re putting something in your body every couple of hours… Intermittent fasting won’t feel comfortable straight out the gate.
 You’ll be hungrier than expected because your body is used to eating so often.

 Because my intermittent fasting eating window is in the morning, it’s common for me to tell people that I’m “done eating for the day” or “I don’t have dinner” and then explain my eating window to them.
 Most people are astonished that I don’t get hungry in the evenings—at least not hungry enough to break my fast.

-It does take practice and commitment to stick with it long-term, and your food lifestyle will have an impact.
+It takes practice and commitment to stick with it long term, and your food lifestyle will have an impact.

 Tip 4: Do You Have a Medical Condition?